andreuodena/epigenomics_master_uvic/README.md

 ### Peaks outside gene coordinates

-Whole gene body coordinates were used:
+In this step whole gene body coordinates were used:

 `gencode.v24.protein.coding.gene.body.bed`

+The result of the number of peaks were:

 | Tissue        | Peaks outside gene coordinates |
 | ------------- | ------------------------------ |
 | sigmoid_colon | 37,035                         |
 | stomach       | 34,537                         |

-### Interpretation
+### Explanation

-A substantial proportion of accessible chromatin regions overlapped promoter regions, consistent with transcriptionally active genomic loci.
-Additionally, many peaks were detected outside annotated gene bodies, suggesting the presence of distal regulatory elements such as enhancers.
+We can see that a significant amount of accessible chromatin regions show ovverlapment with promoter regions. this is consistent with the fact that are trasncriptionally active locis.
+Additionally, we observed that many peaks were detected outside annotated gene bodies.
+This suggests the presence of distal regulatory elements.

 ---

 # Task 5 – Distal regulatory activity analysis

-## Objective
+## Description

-The objective of this task was to identify **candidate distal regulatory elements** and assign them to the nearest protein-coding genes.
+In this activity I have identified **candidate distal regulatory elements** and I have assigned them to the closest protein-coding genes.

-Candidate distal regulatory regions were defined as:
+First, to identify candidate distal regulatory we looked at:

 * ATAC-seq peaks **outside gene coordinates**
-* Overlapping both:
+* That show overlapping both:

   * **H3K27ac** (active enhancer mark)
   * **H3K4me1** (enhancer-associated mark)